Jooj9898/HR-Management-system/README.md

 📩 Send **automated email notifications** to selected employees
 💰 **Increase salaries** of employees earning below a set threshold
 ⚙️ Process employee data dynamically using **filters and automation rules**

+**THIS PROJECT IS NOT ENTIRELY FINISHED YET AND IS STILL IN PROGRESS**